andreaporotti/just-another-memo-plugin/README.md

 ### Installing from WordPress

-This is the preferred way since it allows automatic updates.
+This is the preferred way since it allows easy updates and provides latest stable release.

 1. Go to *Plugins* -> *Add New* in the WordPress dashboard.
 2. Insert "jamp" in the search field.